 Judge Keenan stated that the subcommittee had held two lengthy teleconferences to discuss the Attorney General's proposal.
 It also reviewed written and oral comments from (1) Public Citizen Litigation Group (PCLG) (which litigated In re Kutler and other cases on behalf of historians seeking access to grand jury materials), (2) District Judge D. Lowell Jensen (former chair of the Advisory Committee on Criminal Rules), (3) former Attorney General and District Judge Michael Mukasey, and (4) former U.S. Attorneys for the Southern District of New York, Robert Fiske (a former member of the Advisory Committee) and Otto Obermaier.
 Further, the Reporters prepared a research memorandum exploring general principles governing the relationship between the court and the grand jury, precedents relating to inherent judicial authority to disclose grand jury material, and background materials to the Committee's past amendments to Rule 6(e).
-Judge Keenan reported that, at the close of the second teleconference, all members of the subcommittee not pursue the proposed amendment.
+Judge Keenan reported that, at the close of the second teleconference, all members of the subcommittee-other than those representing the Department of Justice-voted to recommend that the Committee not pursue the proposed amendment.